PleaseDo666/gangamstyle/docs/SDK/Explanation/authentication/sessionSigs/authMethods/email-sms.md

 ## Generating `SessionSigs`

-After successfully authenticating with an OTP Json Web Token, you can generate `SessionSigs` using the provider's `getSessionSigs` method.
+After successfully authenticating with an `AuthMethod`, you can generate `Session Signatures` using the provider's `getSessionSigs` method.
 The `getSessionSigs` method takes in an `AuthMethod` object, a PKP public key, and other session-specific arguments such as `resourceAbilityRequests` and returns a `SessionSig` object.

 ```javascript
 // Get session signatures for the given PKP public key and auth method